Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

-Mind that this is *temporal* and *incomplete*.
+Mind that this is temporal and incomplete.
 The version combo is just a placeholder; the plan is to support the other versions as well, but that will require to do everything again, most likely.
 A fun task, indeed.

 <br>